The Truth About Hormone Replacement Therapy (HRT): What Science Really Says

 Why weren’t doctors trained in perimenopause and menopause?

-Because for decades, menopause wasn’t seen as “important.”
-It was considered a normal life stage not a health transition requiring education.
-Perimenopause is even more of a phenomenon as it is rarely studied or even talked about.
+Because for decades, menopause wasn’t considered a health priority.
+It was treated as a normal life stage rather than a transition requiring deeper medical understanding.
+Perimenopause has been even more overlooked.

 Most medical schools: